garden-io/garden/docs/basics/how-garden-works.md

 garden test --name e2e
 ```

-Garden also has a special mode called "sync mode" which live reloads changes to your running services—ensuring **blazing fast feedback while developing**.
+Garden also has a special mode called "sync mode" which live reloads changes to your running deploys ensuring **blazing fast feedback while developing**.
 To enable it, simply run:

 ```yaml
 garden deploy --sync